collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### About You
+### Goal

-Goal: I want to teach you the essential process and underlying logic so that you can get started collaborating and doing code review as quickly as possible.
+I want to teach you the essential process and underlying logic so that you can get started collaborating and doing code review as quickly as possible.

 When it comes to Git commands, there are variations of how you can do things.
 I'm not going to be going into detail about that.